iamNoah1/Asp.NetCoreAutomatedTestTraining/readme.md

 # Automated Test Training
 This is a project that can be used for training regarding unit and integration testing of ASP .Net Core Applications.
+There are [some slides](https://de.slideshare.net/nispas/automated-testing-of-asp-net-core-applications) available as accompaniment to this repo.

 ## Solution Anatomy